awb99/scriptcs/README.md

 		scriptcs -install ServiceStack

- - `scriptcs -install` (without package name) will look for the `scriptcs_packages.config` file located in the current execution directory, and install all the packages specified there.
+ - `scriptcs -install` (without package name) will look for the `packages.config` file located in the current execution directory, and install all the packages specified there.
 You only need to specify **top level** packages.

-For example, you might create the following `scriptcs_packages.config`:
+For example, you might create the following `packages.config`:

 	<?xml version="1.0" encoding="utf-8"?>
 	<packages>